 - 33. The ICB uses the Civica Declare online portal for recording declarations of interests.
 The portal can be accessed through this link, https://bswicb.mydeclarations.co.uk/home. - 34.
-ICB employees receive automated notifications to declare interests and a reminder before the 28-day deadline for a declaration approaches.

-When the 28-day deadline has passed, two chasers will be issued within ## days past the deadline to the individual and the line manager and must be actioned.
+ICB employees receive automated notifications to declare interests, and weekly reminders when the 28-day deadline for a declaration has passed.
+When the 28-day deadline has passed, a chaser will be issued within 7 days past the deadline to the individual.
+If the chaser is not actioned, another chaser will be sent within 7 days following the first chaser, to the individual and their line manager.
 Failure to make a declaration of interest may result in disciplinary action. - 35.
 Line managers receive automated notifications when their direct reports make a declaration of interest.
-Line managers must sign off their direct reports' declarations of interest within ## days of notification.
+Line managers must sign off their direct reports' declarations of interest within 7 days of notification.
 This sign-off is to ensure that line managers have discussed with their direct reports the interest and agreed the actions to manage any conflicts arising from the interest. - 36.
 If individuals do not make declarations despite the two chasers, or line managers do not sign off on declarations, these instances will be reported to the BSW ICB Executive Group who will agree actions to address non-compliance. - 37.
 Notifications to complete a declaration of interests are triggered by the annual anniversary of a declaration, by job changes within the ICB and recorded on ESR, or by onboarding of new ICB colleagues on ESR. - 38.
 The Civica Declare portal has a 'how to' guide to support individuals when making declarations of interest.
 The portal allows users to raise 'tickets' with any queries re the use of the portal, and these tickets will be responded to.

-Individuals can also request support and guidance from the Corporate Affairs team via the dedicated Conflicts of Interest inbox, bswicb.coisupport@nhs.net .
+Individuals can also request support and guidance from the Corporate Affairs team via the dedicated Conflicts of Interest inbox, bswicb.coisupport@nhs.net.